 i Overview of court procedure

 Civil procedure in England and Wales is governed by the CPRs and accompanying practice directions (PDs).
 These are supplemented by guides produced by different courts summarising particular procedures that apply in those courts.
-They do not have the force of law but courts will generally expect compliance (and may punish non-compliance with adverse costs orders).
-These and other sources are available online on the Ministry of Justice's website8 and, with commentary, in The White Book published annually (with interim updates) by Sweet & Maxwell.
+Court guides do not have the force of law but courts will generally expect compliance (and may punish non-compliance with adverse costs orders).
+These and other sources are available online on the Ministry of Justice's website11 and, with commentary, in The White Book published annually (with interim updates) by Sweet & Maxwell.

 ii Procedure and time frames